satoshi03/RedCached/README.md

 ## How to install

 remcache requires a running memcached server.
+To run a server, please refer to [memcache home page](http://memcached.org/)

 To install remcache, simply: